yellowtree/geoip-detect/readme.txt

   * A text input that is pre-filled with the detected city (or other property): `[geoip_detect2_text_input city property:city lang:fr id:id class:class default:Paris]`
   * GeoIP information for the email text: `[geoip_detect2_user_info]`

-See [API Documentation](https://github.com/yellowtree/geoip-detect/wiki/API-Documentation) for more info.
+See [Documentation](https://github.com/yellowtree/geoip-detect/wiki) for more info.

 = How can I use these functions? =